 I started forming my life's dream.
-I had fallen in the trap.
+I had fallen into the trap.
 I could start picturing myself in a suit, working at a nice office building, meeting with important people and having enough money to live a 'good' life.

-Fast forward, after finishing my Master's degree, working in a few jobs and serving the Greek army, I landed in a job that matched my dream's criteria.
+Fast forward, after finishing my Master's degree, working in a few jobs and serving the Greek army, I landed a job that matched my dream's criteria.

-It was at a nice office building, I was wearing suits at important meetings, I was actually travelling the world, staying at 5-star hotels, having great dinners and meeting with important people, such as CEOs of very large corporations.
+It was at a nice office building, I was wearing suits at important meetings, I was travelling the world, staying at 5-star hotels, having great dinners and meeting with important people, such as CEOs of very large corporations.

 But after these first years, that wasn't good enough.
 No fucking way.
-You see, I hadn't figured out what is the price to pay for not doing what I really love.
-But then again, what is it that I really love?
+You see, I hadn't figured out what is the price to pay for not doing what I love.
+But then again, what is it that I love?
 So far, I was trained to like what other people had told me to like.

 Understanding that I am not completely happy, the first solution I found was to keep making more money.
-It is a good thing that my 'just do it' mentality had allowed me to at least have the balls to renegotiate my salary every year.
+It is a good thing that my "just do it" mentality had allowed me to at least have the balls to renegotiate my salary every year.

-I went in the meeting room with the decision to either make enough more money so I keep the job as an engineer, or quit and become a photographer.
+I went into the meeting room with the decision to either make enough more money so I keep the job as an engineer, or quit and become a photographer.
 I had no idea where to start as a photographer.
 I had no clients, no nothing.
 Nevertheless, just do it.
 Remember?

 My bosses as you might expect were stunned.
 What they told me that clicked in me subconsciously was this:

-" But what you ask for is what we pay the engineers that are with us for 10 years and actually designed the system we are selling "
+" But what you ask for is what we pay the engineers that are with us for 10 years and designed the system we are selling "

-I though to myself, what the fuck?
+I thought to myself, what the fuck?
 I have to keep on doing what I do and work even harder to hit that pathetic ceiling after another 5 years?
 If I even manage to keep the job in the first place?

 I may not have known what was the price to pay to not do exactly what I love, but I knew it was at least 5 times that!

 Yes, after 37 years I realised that my FREEDOM is what I cherish the most.
-I love to be free to travel, to meet new people, hear their stories, mentoring other people and pass on my knowledge, free to do what I want, when I want it and with the people I want.
+I love to be free to travel, meet new people, hear their stories, mentor other people and pass on my knowledge, free to do what I want, when I want it and with the people I want.

 Photography is one vehicle towards this freedom, but don't get me wrong, I am not there yet.

-You may think that this is a selfish behaviour.
+You may think that this is selfish behaviour.
 I think that this is loving yourself.
 I feel that loving yourself is the most altruistic value in life.

 If you get on a plane, what the safety regulations instruct you to do is that if oxygen masks are released, you first have to wear your own, before helping others.

-If you believe that all the power inside you has to offer to humanity is to just work hard to make someone else rich, being your boss, the bank or you name it, and feed yourself until you die, then, who is actually being selfish?
+If you believe that all the power inside you has to offer to humanity is to just work hard to make someone else rich, being your boss, the bank or you name it, and feed yourself until you die, then, who is being selfish?